ariadne-cps/ariadne/doc/smt_solver_design.md

   used deliberately for exhausted box budgets and terminal boxes that cannot be certified; it must never be silently promoted to `EPSILON_SAT`.

+### Completeness audit and UNKNOWN taxonomy

+Functional completeness now takes priority over further performance work.
+Optimizations already identified (per-box evaluation reuse, broader DAG reuse, adaptive contractor scheduling) remain backlog items unless they require an architectural decision that would otherwise force a later redesign.

+The current implementation has exactly two numerical sources of `UNKNOWN` that propagate to the public result:

+1. **Explicit resource exhaustion.** Sequential and parallel conjunction search return `UNKNOWN` when the configured global box-processing limit is reached.
+   This is intentional and is not an algorithmic completeness defect.
+2. **Terminal uncertified box.** After original-domain reduction, whole-box epsilon certification, deterministic witness candidates and optional candidate search have all failed, `_process_box` returns `UNKNOWN` when `Box::split` cannot produce distinct children.
+This is the primary algorithmic completeness gap.
+The statistics `non_splittable_uncertified_boxes` / `non_splittable_epsilon_overlap_boxes` identify this state.

+Boolean/DPLL theory search does not introduce an independent third source: an `UNKNOWN` returned by a conjunction theory solve is recorded in `_theory_unknown_seen`; Boolean search may continue through other assignments, and the final Boolean result is `UNKNOWN` only if no witness is found and at least one explored theory branch inherited one of the two numerical causes above.

+For the declared bounded QF_NRA target, the next completeness milestone is therefore to eliminate the **terminal uncertified box** as an algorithmic outcome for the supported function/relation fragment.
+Resource-limited `UNKNOWN` remains valid by contract.

+The terminal state must not be repaired by treating epsilon overlap as satisfaction.
+A sound replacement needs a validated terminal decision rule: either prove original infeasibility (`UNSAT` for that box) or construct and validate an epsilon witness.
+If neither is possible for a function class, that class is not yet part of the delta-complete fragment and must be documented as such rather than silently certified.

 ## Main implementation

 The implementation is split across: